- Definition

 Latency

-Emerging Trends has social data Latency
+Emerging Trends have social data Latency

 Available Assets